CVE-2025-11600: SQL Injection in code-projects Simple Food Ordering System

 Technical Analysis

-CVE-2025-11600 identifies a SQL injection vulnerability in the Simple Food Ordering System version 1.0 developed by code-projects.
-The vulnerability exists in the editcategory.php file, specifically through the manipulation of the 'cname' parameter.
-This parameter is not properly sanitized or validated, allowing an attacker to inject malicious SQL code remotely without requiring authentication or user interaction.
-The injection can alter SQL queries executed by the backend database, potentially enabling attackers to retrieve, modify, or delete sensitive data stored within the system.
-The vulnerability has a CVSS 4.0 base score of 5.3, indicating a medium severity level.
-The attack vector is network-based (AV:N), with low attack complexity (AC:L), no privileges required (PR:L), and no user interaction needed (UI:N).
-The impact on confidentiality, integrity, and availability is low to limited but still significant given the nature of the data handled by food ordering systems.
-No official patches or fixes have been published yet, and while no known exploits are currently active in the wild, the public disclosure of the vulnerability increases the risk of exploitation by threat actors.
-The vulnerability highlights the importance of secure coding practices, particularly input validation and the use of parameterized queries to prevent SQL injection attacks.
+CVE-2025-11600 is a SQL injection vulnerability identified in the Simple Food Ordering System version 1.0 developed by code-projects.
+The vulnerability exists in the editcategory.php file, specifically in the handling of the 'cname' parameter.
+Improper sanitization or validation of this input allows an attacker to inject arbitrary SQL code remotely, without requiring authentication or user interaction.
+This can lead to unauthorized access or manipulation of the underlying database, potentially exposing sensitive data or corrupting database contents.
+The vulnerability has been assigned a CVSS 4.0 score of 5.3, indicating a medium severity level.
+The attack vector is network-based with low attack complexity and no privileges required, but the impact on confidentiality, integrity, and availability is limited to partial compromise.
+Although no known exploits are currently active in the wild, the public disclosure of the exploit details increases the risk of exploitation by opportunistic attackers.
+The affected software is typically used in small to medium-sized food service businesses to manage orders and categories, making it a target for attackers seeking to disrupt operations or steal customer data.
+The lack of available patches necessitates immediate mitigation through secure coding practices and access controls.

 Potential Impact